 Specify the remote FTP directory and the login credentials used to access it.
-Both open and secure FTP protocols are supported, as follows:
+Only secure file transfer protocols (SFTP) are supported.
+The following are valid protocols:

 If you're using the List Automation feature to import lists from an FTP remote directory, the Delete files after import option applies.
 You should always leave this option checked (default).
 If you uncheck the box, the file being imported will remain on the remote directory and will likely be processed again during the next scheduled run.